-In 2019, in fulfilling these responsibilities, among other things the Audit Committee:
+In 2020, in fulfilling these responsibilities, among other things the Audit Committee:

-- Met with senior members of the Company's financial management team at each meeting; - Held private sessions, during regularly scheduled meetings, with the Company's Chief Financial Officer, with the head of the Company's internal audit function, and with PwC, the Company's independent auditors, providing an opportunity for candid discussions regarding financial management, accounting, auditing, and internal control matters; - Reviewed and discussed with management the Company's earnings releases and financial results for each quarterly period and for the fiscal year as set out in the Company's Form 10-Qs and Form 10-K prior to filing with the SEC; - Reviewed and discussed with senior management the Company's Sarbanes-Oxley Act compliance program in preparation of management's assessment of the Company's internal control over financial reporting and PwC's attestation report, and (as further discussed below) the plans for mitigation and remediation of any internal control deficiencies; - Received reports from the General Counsel on compliance matters and reviewed the effectiveness of the Company's compliance program; and - Reviewed the Company's internal audit plan.
+- Met with senior members of the Company's financial management team at each meeting; - Held private sessions, during regularly scheduled meetings, with the Company's Chief Financial Officer and head of the Company's internal audit function, and with PwC, the Company's independent auditors, providing an opportunity for candid discussions regarding financial management, accounting, auditing, and internal control matters; - Reviewed and discussed with management the Company's earnings releases and financial results for each quarterly period and for the fiscal year as set out in the Company's Form 10-Qs and Form 10-K prior to filing with the SEC; - Reviewed and discussed with senior management the Company's Sarbanes-Oxley Act compliance program in preparation of management's assessment of the Company's internal control over financial reporting and PwC's attestation report, and the mitigation and remediation of internal control deficiencies; - Received reports from the General Counsel on compliance matters and reviewed the effectiveness of the Company's compliance program, including providing oversight of the confidential whistleblower complaint systems relating to accounting and audit matters; and - Reviewed the Company's internal audit plan.

-As discussed in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2019, the Company has identified certain material weaknesses in its internal control over financial reporting that led management to conclude that the Company's internal control over financial reporting and disclosure controls and procedures were not effective as of December 31, 2019.
-These material weaknesses are in the process of being remediated.
-The Audit Committee oversaw the identification and disclosure of the nature and underlying causes of the material weaknesses, the impact of the material weaknesses on the Company's financial statements and the planned measures to remediate the material weaknesses.
-The Audit Committee is continuing to oversee the Company's remediation of the material weaknesses, including receiving regular reports from management and input from PwC.
+As discussed in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2019, the Company identified certain material weaknesses in its internal control over financial reporting that led management to conclude that the Company's internal control over financial reporting and disclosure controls and procedures were not effective as of December 31, 2019.
+The Audit Committee oversaw the Company's remediation of the material weaknesses throughout 2020, including participating in weekly information sessions with the Company's finance management and internal audit and with PwC.